L3gomancer/prog_pi_ed2/README.md

 # prog_pi_ed2

-**If you are looking for the code for the FIRST EDITION of this book, please see the separeate repository here:  https://github.com/simonmonk/monk_raspberrypi/tree/master/edition_1**
+**If you are looking for the code for the FIRST EDITION of this book, please see the separate repository here:  https://github.com/simonmonk/monk_raspberrypi/tree/master/edition_1**

 # Second Edition.
 Programming Raspberry Pi